-Sometimes you can check the capacitor by visual inception rather than using the smart tweezers or ESR meter easily.
+Sometimes, you can quickly check the capacitor by visual inception rather than smart tweezers or ESR meters.

-A faulty capacitor gets swallowed on the top side and gets some damage or burnt remarks on the body.
-If you find such observations during inspection then replace the suspected capacitor for fresh.
+A faulty capacitor gets swallowed on the top side and gets damaged or burnt remarks on the body.
+If you find such observations during inspection, replace the suspected capacitor for fresh.

 Conclusion – Wrapping it up

-With this information you will be able to answer the question of How to Test a Capacitor with a Multimeter in both conditions: without removing it from the circuit board and with it attached to the circuit board.
+With this information, you can answer how to test a capacitor with a multimeter in both conditions: without removing it from the circuit board and with it attached to the circuit board.
 Also, how to check capacitors without a multimeter.

-With the use of digital multimeters and ESR meters, as well as smart tweezers, you can identify faulty capacitors.
+You can identify faulty capacitors with digital multimeters, ESR meters, and intelligent tweezers.
 A multimeter is used to measure the ESR of a capacitor in a circuit, and smart tweezers are used for capacitor inspection.